One of the largest sources of carbon dioxide worldwide is electricity generation. How is BlueGen helping reduce carbon emissions?

 The big issue

-Climate change is an identifiable change in the climate that persists for an extended period, typically decades or longer.
-It’s often taken to include man-made changes that have occurred since the onset of the Industrial Revolution.
+Climate change is an identifiable change in the climate that persists for an long period, typically decades or longer.
+It’s often taken to include man-made changes that occur since the onset of the Industrial Revolution.

 According to the International Energy Agency, the power sector is responsible for the majority of all man-made carbon dioxide emissions.
 It creates about 23 billion tonnes of carbon dioxide emissions per year – that’s in excess of 700 tonnes a second.